hmcmathclinic/18-19-PilotCity-Code/webapp/README.md

 The main file in which this direction of matching takes place can be found in [getRankedClassrooms](backend/getRankedClassrooms.py).

 1. Obtain the list of all classroom_ids from firebase by calling the `fetch_all_classrooms` function located in [user_dao_impl](backend/user_dao_impl.py).
-2. Compute the score between the employer and each classroom using the `get_score` function in [matching](backend/matching.py)
+2. Compute the score between the employer and each classroom using the `score_classroom` function in [matching](backend/matching.py).
 3. Rank the classrooms from highest to lowest score and return the resulting ranked list.

 ## Scoring a single employer for a single classroom

 ## Ranking the optimal employers for a single classroom
 Given an classroom's uid (unique identifier), our algorithm outputs a list of employer uids ranked by the scores described above.
 Note that a classroom's uid is the corresponding teacher's uid appended with the index of the classroom.